ACTS Utility Assistance Policies

 - For assistance with Dominion Virginia Power, households must reside in the eastern part of Prince William County (zip codes 22191, 22192, 22193, 22025, 22026, 22172, 22134).

 - ACTS does not assist with initial deposit payments, fees for unauthorized usage/tampering, returned check/insufficient funds fees or closed accounts.

 - Households must have an appointment with an ACTS case manager, which may be scheduled through ACTS website (actspwc.org).
 If households do not have access to the internet or need assistance booking an appointment online, they can call 703-221-3186 and leave a message.
 Calls are returned within 24 hours.

-- Households must bring all required documentation (as detailed on the website) to every appointment.
-The required documents are also listed on the appointment email confirmation and in the appointment reminder email.
+- Households must provide required information (as detailed on the website) at every appointment.
+The required information is also listed on the appointment email confirmation and in the appointment reminder email.

 - Households more than 15 minutes late for an appointment without notification will need to schedule a new appointment.
 Households who fail to show for two scheduled appointments without prior notice and approval, will be ineligible for assistance until four months from their last "No Show" appointment.